The fall

 I freeze.
 It’s the cement.
 Again.

 When I go back up to Rome, the doctors don’t really know what to tell me anymore, except that I’ve been incredibly unlucky.
-We have to start over.
-Fourth “first stage” of Masquelet.
-New antibiotic spacer.
-New flap.
+The procedures were always performed correctly.

 This time, there are no usable muscles left in my right leg.
 They’ll have to take a free flap from my left thigh—an anteromedial thigh flap.